Davidguzley/Funkos/README.md

 2. Navigate to the `project` directory.

-3. In the `server` directory, create a `.env` file and add the following environment variables:
+3. In the `server` directory, create a `.env` file and add the following environment variables

+4. Open two terminals and run "npm start" from the `server` and `client` folders.